CanevottiAlessia/Streamlit-miR-RF/README.md

 # miR-RF Browser

 An interactive Streamlit web application to explore, filter, and export the pre-miRNA annotations generated in **miR-RF**, as described in *"An operational workflow for the systematic annotation of human miRNAs"*.
-The app enables interactive inspection of human pre-miRNAs evaluated through an integrative framework combining **structural stability**, **evolutionary conservation**, and **tissue expression**, and supports flexible, user-defined filtering strategies tailored to different biological questions.
+The application enables interactive inspection of human pre-miRNAs evaluated through an integrative framework combining **structural stability**, **evolutionary conservation**, and **tissue expression**, and supports flexible, user-defined filtering strategies tailored to different biological questions.

 🔗 **Live app:**
 [https://app-mir-rf-vfd7s8nncj3mx6anbaaxrh.streamlit.app/](https://app-mir-rf-vfd7s8nncj3mx6anbaaxrh.streamlit.app/)